 Traditionally, patients with recurrent vertigo associated with migraine are seen in consultation by neurologists.
-Otolaryng-ologists and internists are now becoming more familiar with this condition, but there remains a huge gap between those who care for migraine patients (with or without associated vertigo) and those who have remained “old school”—that is, not recognizing the vestibular component of migraine.
+Otolaryngologists and internists are now becoming more familiar with this condition, but there remains a huge gap between those who care for migraine patients (with or without associated vertigo) and those who have remained “old school”—that is, not recognizing the peripheral and central vestibular components of migraine.

 Patients with migraine associated vertigo (MAV) are often seen by audiologists and vestibular rehabilitation therapists for evaluation and treatment.
 These paramedical specialists are frequently needed to help the primary care doctor make a diagnosis of MAV.

-In one clinic, a review of results obtained from such tests with MAV patients reveals a combination of findings that are attributable to both central processes and peripheral vestibular functions.
+In our clinic, a review of results obtained from such tests with MAV patients reveals a combination of findings that are attributable to both central processes and peripheral vestibular functions.

 An important component of the evaluation is reliable documentation of the degree of limitation of daily functional capacities.
 A number of questionnaires and inventories have been employed for this purpose, including the Jacobsen Dizziness Inventory, Dynamic Gait Index, Activities-Specific Balance Confidence Scale, Timed Up and Go test, and others.7,13